 The Commissioner of Labor and Industries oversees the Bureau of Labor and Industries (BOLI) and enforces state laws prohibiting discrimination in employment, housing, public accommodation, and vocational and professional trade schools.
-Labor Commissioner Dan Gardner resigned from the office in April 2008.
-Former State Senator Brad Avakian was appointed Commissioner in April 2008 and must seek election to complete Mr. Gardner's term that lasts until January 2011.
+Labor Commissioner Brad Avakian holds office until January 2013 and is seeking re-election.

 The Superintendent of Public Instruction oversees the Department of Education and is responsible for providing statewide leadership for the elementary and secondary students in Oregon's school districts.
-Superintendent Susan Castillo holds office until January 2011.
+In 2010, Susan Castillo was reelected as Superintendent of Public Instruction.
+In 2011, the Oregon Legislature adopted Senate Bill 552, designating the Governor as Superintendent of Public Instruction upon the expiration of term of the currently elected Superintendent or if a vacancy occurs.
+The Governor will appoint a Deputy Superintendent of Public Instruction.